audy/audy.github.io/_posts/2015-01-13-RMarkdown-+-Continuous-Integration.md

 layout: post
 ---

+I've been playing around with using continuous integration for scientific analysis using [Travis-CI](https://travis-ci.com), RMarkdown and GitHub.
+This way, whenever I perform a `git push` to GitHub, Travis-CI will pull down the latest code and run it.
+Since in this case, the "code" consists of RMarkdown files containing my analyses, Travis-CI will re-run my analyses every time I update the code.
+This can be useful for checking that my code works but, more importantly, preserving a record of _how_ to run the analysis code, and notifying me when something breaks.

 I added continuous integration using [Travis-CI](https://travis-ci.com) to my [Make + RMarkdown example](https://github.com/audy/make-rmarkdown).
 When GitHub receives a `git push`, Travis will clone the repository and run `make` which